shanelindsay/replr/README.md

-# rjsonsrv
+# replr

-**rjsonsrv** provides a simple HTTP server for evaluating R code and returning structured JSON results.
+**replr** provides a simple HTTP server for evaluating R code and returning structured JSON results.
 It is designed for small automation tasks or remote evaluation from other languages.

 ## Installation with micromamba